tezedge/tezedge-firewall/README.md

 We have created a firewall for the TezEdge node that recognizes inbound traffic and filters it out before it enters the node itself.
 For this purpose, we’re utilizing an eXpress Data Path / Extended Berkeley Packet Filters (XDP/eBPF) module that acts as a layer outside of the node itself.
 This module allows us to run an application in the kernel that acts as a firewall, filtering incoming messages.

-The firewall acts as the TezEdge node’s first line of defense.
-When a peer first connects to a node, it begins the bootstrapping process, with the first message being the connection message.

-The connection message contains the peer’s public key and their proof of work.
-The proof of work is a small piece of code that is generated based on the associated public key.
-It is very hard to replicate the proof of work, but it is easy to check its validity.
-The firewall ensures that each connection starts with a _valid and unique_ (per connection) proof of work.
-If an adversary wants to start many connections, they must generate many unique proof of works, which makes a DDoS attack very expensive.

-The connection message is first subjected to these checks from the firewall.
-If it passes these checks, the message is allowed to pass into the node.
-If it does not, the message is rejected without any of its packets ever entering the kernel.
-This minimizes the node’s attack surface and considerably speeds up traffic filtering.

 For a more detailed description of the firewall, please read our [article](https://medium.com/simplestaking/integrating-an-ebpf-based-firewall-into-the-tezedge-node-with-multipass-validations-769d4c6ccd93?source=collection_home---6------1-----------------------).

 ## Docker compose